Skip to main content

 1. Will the FAFSA be available when I apply for financial aid for fall early decision (deadline November 15)?

-For students applying to Fall Early Decision, the 2024-2025 FAFSA will not be available until late December 2023.
-This means that students applying for Fall Early Decision will not be able to submit this piece of their financial aid application by the early decision deadline.
+For students applying to Fall Early Decision, the 2025-2026 FAFSA was released on November 21, 2024.
+This means that students applying for Fall Early Decision could not submit this piece of their financial aid application by the early decision deadline.
 This will not impact your ability or eligibility to apply for financial aid at Swarthmore College.
-Note: The FAFSA deadline has been moved back from January 4, 2024 to January 15, 2024.
+Note: The FAFSA deadline is January 4, 2025.

 2. How will I know if I qualify for federal financial aid?